insibkeappcons1978/crypto-trading-bot-test/README.md

 #### Task 1: Getting Started

 1. Open the application.
-2. Click on "New Project."
+2. Click on "New Project".
 3. Enter your project details.
-4. Click "Create."
+4. Click "Create".

 #### Task 2: Advanced Features

 1. Navigate to the "Tools" menu.
-2. Select "Advanced Options."
+2. Select "Advanced Options".
 3. Configure your settings.
 4. Apply changes.

 ## ⚙️ Configuration

-**get free binance traiding bot** can be configured through the Settings panel:
+**download crypto traiding bot** can be configured through the Settings panel:

 1. Click on the gear icon in the top-right corner.
 2. Navigate to the desired settings category.